sirech/homepage2/src/pages/articles/2023-06-03-a-method-to-give-feedback/index.md

 ## Beware of Rigid Formulas

 Even though a structured method like **SBI** can help, you should be ready to abandon any method and be adaptable instead.
 Feedback is a very personal thing.
-People have different preferences regarding format, medium, or anything else, really.
+People have different preferences regarding format, medium, or anything else.
 Adapting your delivery to accommodate these preferences will improve effectiveness.
 Especially so for people with whom you collaborate more closely and have more to share.

 For instance, some resources recommend using the _feedback sandwich_, where you wrap a negative piece of feedback in between two good ones.
 I despise this method and find it fake and artificial.
 It just doesn't work for me.
-Everybody has their own anti-patterns, so it's a good idea to figure out those over time.
+Everybody has their anti-patterns, so it's a good idea to figure out those over time.

 Using a formula allows you to be consistent.
 However, it's more important to be _genuine_.